In this post, you will learn how to do bent-over EZ bar rows correctly and safely.

-The EZ bar row is a great exercise that you can add to your arsenal to strengthen the upper back muscles.
+The EZ bar row is a great compound exercise you can add to your arsenal to iron out any muscular imbalances that you have while strengthening the upper back muscles.

 EZ BAR ROW FORM VIDEO

 - The bent over row trains and strengthens the low back, traps, rhomboids, biceps and posterior deltoids